emtneutrino/races/README.md

 You can load saved waypoints by typing `/races load myrace` to load a race named 'myrace'.
 This will clear any current waypoints and load the saved ones.
 You cannot load saved waypoints if you have joined a race.
 Leave the race or finish it first.

+`save`, `overwrite`, `list`, `delete` and `load` operate on your private list of races.
+No one else will be able to modify your private list.  `savePublic`, `overwritePublic`, `listPublic`, `deletePublic` and `loadPublic` work like the private versions but operate on the public list of races.
+All players have access to the public list of races.

 You can clear all waypoints by typing `/races clear`.
 You cannot clear waypoints if you have joined a race.
 Leave the race or finish it first.

 After you've set your waypoints, you can register your race.
 This will advertise your race to all players.
 A green registration point will appear on the map and a green checkpoint will appear in the world where you registered your race.
 These will be visible to all players.
 Type `/races register 2 180` to register your race with 2 laps and a DNF timeout of 180 seconds.
 If you do not indicate the number of laps, the default is 1 lap.
 If you do not indicate the DNF timeout, the default is 120 seconds.
 You may only register one race at a time.
 If you want to register a new race, but already registered one, you must unregister your current race first.
 You cannot register a race if you are currently editing waypoints.
 Stop editing first.